ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/rally.rst

 rally clear
 ===========

-Delete the rally points from the APM.
+Delete the rally points from the autopilot.

 rally move
 ==========